Middle Cove, New South Wales: Commercial area

 Middle Cove has a small shopping centre on Eastern Valley Way that features small businesses. however Middle Cove's proximity to Chatswood, makes the suburb one of the best serviced suburbs in Australia.

 Parks

 Harold Reid Reserve is a large park overlooking Sugarloaf Bay, and brings many visitors to the area.
 It is named in honour of Harold J. Reid (1896-1984), a town clerk for the Municipality of Willoughby for over 50 years.
 The park includes lookouts, walking trails and picnic facilities.
 It has also been declared a protected area for wildlife, which includes goannas, sugar gliders, buff-banded rails, swamp wallabies, snakes and eastern spinebills.

 Transport

-Busways and Forest Coach Lines provides bus services which run along Eastern Valley Way.
+Busways and CDC NSW provides bus services which run along Eastern Valley Way.